 An airstrike last week killed Hezbollah’s longtime chief Hassan Nasrallah.
 Two Canadians were killed in Lebanon in Israeli airstrikes, also last week.

-On Tuesday night, Canadian MPs will hold an emergency debate on Canada’s response to the Middle East crisis and its evacuation measures.
-NDP foreign affairs critic Heather McPherson requested the debate first thing Tuesday and House Speaker Greg Fergus agreed to it.
+On Tuesday night, Canadian MPs held an emergency debate on Canada’s response to the Middle East crisis and its evacuation measures, as requested by NDP foreign affairs critic Heather McPherson.

 This report by The Canadian Press was first published Oct.
 1, 2024.